-- reductions in application rates and changes to directions for use. - extending the restricted-entry interval. - requiring engineering controls, such as use of closed systems for mixing and loading to reduce potential exposure to those who mix and load pesticides. - safe handling procedures to avoid spills. - not spraying the pesticide when a crop blooms to protect pollinators; or - create buffers of unsprayed zones along water bodies to reduce exposure to surface water, etc.
+- reductions in application rates and changes to directions for use; - extending the restricted entry interval; - requiring engineering controls, such as use of closed systems for mixing and loading to reduce potential exposure to those who mix and load pesticides; - safe handling procedures to avoid spills; - not spraying the pesticide when a crop blooms to protect pollinators; or - create buffers of unsprayed zones along water bodies to reduce exposure to surface water, etc.

 In some cases, the use of a pesticide may only be acceptable if one or more risk mitigation measures are implemented.
-In other cases, pesticides will not be reregistered for certain use sites or for all uses because of unacceptable risk.
-For example, EPA cancelled all food use tolerances for the insecticide chlorpyrifos in 2021; but non-agricultural uses remained labeled.
+In other cases, pesticides will not be reregistered for certain use sites or for all uses because of unacceptable worker risk.
 When EPA determines that labeling cannot sufficiently mitigate the risk of pesticide harm, it may include special risk mitigation measures.
 See sections D 3.3.1 Soil Fumigants and D 3.3.2 Paraquat Dichloride (Paraquat) for recent label changes to allow continued registration.